MaimoonaKhilji/Interactive-SQL-Visualizer/README.md

-# Interactive-SQL-Visualizer
+# SQL-Visualizer
-A beginner-friendly tool to explore and understand SQL.
+A website to help beginners understand SQL